prefrontal/README/README.md

 1. People manager
 There is a lot going on with the people of our team.
 I need to learn and know quite a bit about the personal and professional context of each individual.
 This helps me guide the right projects to the right people, making each engineer maximally effective and helping them grow over time.
 It also helps make this a great team to be on.

 2. Project manager
 I manage all of the in-flight sprints and plan out our upcoming project roadmap.
 I am contantly weighing many factors to determine project priorities.
 Most times I will leave the final sprint planning to the engineers because I want to dictate the "what" and not the "how".
 It is your job as an engineer to decide how we will solve the technical challenges assigned to our team.

 3. Product manager
 While we have a dedicated product manager, I also do a lot of work across groups to understand how our software is used and what features/fixes should be prioritized.
 I also coordinate with other team so I can more effectively prioritize our projects.

 4. Software engineer
-With my last promotion I find that I am no longer doing any significant software development.
+With my last promotion I find that I am no longer doing significant software development work.
 Still, I always work to stay sharp technically so I can effectively understand the challenges facing the team.
-Coding is why I got in the business and I always want to keep my "hands dirty".
+Coding is why I got in the business and I always want to keep my "hands dirty" in some way.
 I often try to take care of the minor work, paving the road for you to focus on major contributions and projects.

 ## Empowerment
-I am try very hard to not be an authoritarian boss.
+I try very hard to not be an authoritarian boss.
 I want to provide a work environment where you can be creative, deliver value, and shine as an engineer.

 • I believe in and practice servant leadership, meaning I serve you and not the other way around.